 - Follow these steps to restore the nonvolatile memory that can contain personal data.
-Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - a.
-Turn on or restart the computer, and then quickly press esc. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - b.
-Select Main, select Apply Factory Defaults and Exit, and then select Yes to load defaults.
-The computer restarts. - c.
-During the restart, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - d.
+Restoring or reprogramming nonvolatile memory that does not store personal data is neither necessary nor recommended. - Turn on or restart the computer, and then quickly press esc. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - Select Main, select Apply Factory Defaults and Exit, and then select Yes to load defaults.
+The computer restarts. - During the restart, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt.

+- d.
 Select the Security menu, select Restore Security Settings to Factory Defaults, and then select Yes to restore security level defaults.
-The computer reboots. - During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt.
+The computer reboots. - e.
+During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - f.

-- f.
 If an asset or ownership tag is set, select the Security menu and scroll down to the Utilities menu.
 Select System IDs, and then select Asset Tracking Number.
 Clear the tag, and then make the selection to return to the prior menu. - g.
 If a DriveLock password is set, select the Security menu, and scroll down to Hard Drive Utilities under the Utilities menu.
 Select Hard Drive Utilities, select DriveLock, and then clear the check box for DriveLock password on restart.
 Select OK to proceed. - h.
 Select the Main menu, and then select Reset BIOS Security to factory default.
 Select Yes at the warning message.
-The computer reboots. - i.
-During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - j.
-Select the Main menu, select Apply Factory Defaults and Exit, select Yes to save changes and exit, and then select Shutdown. - k.
+The computer reboots. - During the reboot, press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - NOTE: If the system has a BIOS administrator password, type the password at the prompt. - Select the Main menu, select Apply Factory Defaults and Exit, select Yes to save changes and exit, and then select Shutdown. - k.
 Reboot the system.
 If the system has a Trusted Platform Module (TPM), fingerprint reader, or both, one or two prompts will appear-one to clear the TPM and the other to Reset Fingerprint Sensor.
-Press or tap f1 to accept or f2 to reject. - l.
-Remove all power and system batteries for at least 24 hours. - Complete one of the following: - Remove and retain the storage drive. - or - - Clear the drive contents by using a third-party utility designed to erase data from an SSD. - or - - Clear the contents of the drive by using the following BIOS Setup Secure Erase command option steps: - NOTE: If you clear data using Secure Erase, you cannot recover it. - a.
+Press or tap f1 to accept or f2 to reject. - I. Remove all power and system batteries for at least 24 hours. - Complete one of the following: - Remove and retain the storage drive. - or - - Clear the drive contents by using a third-party utility designed to erase data from an SSD. - or - - Clear the contents of the drive by using the following BIOS Setup Secure Erase command option steps: - NOTE: If you clear data using Secure Erase, you cannot recover it. - a.
 Turn on or restart the computer, and then quickly press esc. - b.
 Select the Security menu and scroll down to the esc menu. - c.
 Select Hard Drive Utilities. - d.
-Under Utilities, select Secure Erase, select the hard drive storing the data you want to clear, and then follow the on-screen instructions to continue. - or - iv.
-Under Utilities, select Disk Sanitizer, select the hard drive with the data that you want to clear, and then follow the on-screen instructions to continue.
+Under Utilities, select Secure Erase, select the hard drive storing the data you want to clear, and then follow the on-screen instructions to continue. - or -